vramework/vramework-website/docs/overview/2-services.md

     return {
       ...singletonServices,
       httpRequest: new HTTPRequestService(httpRequest)
-    } as never as Services
+    } as Services
   }

-  return { ...singletonServices, createSessionServices } as never as SingletonServices }
+  return { ...singletonServices, createSessionServices }
+}
 ```

-## Dependecy Lookup vs Dependency Injection
+## Dependency Lookup vs Dependency Injection

-The difference I see between dependency injection and lookup is that services in vramework are not scoped to each module.
-This means if you want to send some emails via sendGrid and others via ses you'll need to specify which one is being used where.
+In Vramework, services are not scoped to each module.
+This means that if multiple email providers are used (e.g., SendGrid and SES), it is necessary to specify which provider is being used in each context.

 For example: